Application Instructions- Undergraduate

 - All academic transcripts must be in English.
 If they are not in English, you need to send us an official certified English translation thereof attached to a copy of the original transcript

-- If you have IB results, please send an e-mail to email@example.com to request that Webster University Vienna can access your results online.
-Please make sure to copy your admissions officer on that e-mail
+- If you have IB results, please send an e-mail to firstname.lastname@example.org to request that Webster Vienna can access your official results online.
+Please make sure to copy your Admissions Officer on that e-mail

-- Two letters of recommendation from teachers/professors.
-Your recommenders can either fill out the undergraduate recommendation forms and send them to us, or they can write us a recommendation letter based on the questions asked in the forms.
+- One letter of recommendation from a teacher/professor.
+Your recommenders can either fill out the undergraduate recommendation forms and send them directly to us, or they can write us a recommendation letter based on the questions asked in the forms.

-- If you choose to use the forms, please fill out and sign the top portion before giving them to your recommenders.
+- If you choose to use the forms, please fill out the top and sign it before giving the forms to your recommenders.

-- If the recommender chooses to write a separate recommendation letter, please make sure the recommendation is on official school or company letterhead stating the recommenders contact details including e-mail address.
+- If the recommender chooses to write a separate recommendation letter, please make sure the recommendation is on official school or company letterhead stating the recommenders' contact details, including their e-mail address.

-English proficiency test.
+- English proficiency test.
 If you are a non-native speaker of English, you will need to submit official scores for the TOEFL (Test of English as a Foreign Language) or equivalent exam (e.g. IELTS, Cambridge Advanced Certificate ).
-Your Admissions Officer can check your results online if you send them your log in information after your scores have been published though we still need to receive your official score from the testing center.
-To arrange that the TOEFL is sent to us directly from the testing center, please indicate our Webster University Vienna code 0547 on your request to the TOEFL testing center.
+Your Admissions Officer can check your official results online if you send your log in information after your scores have been published.
+To arrange that the TOEFL results are sent to us directly from the testing center, please indicate our Webster Vienna code 0547 on your request to the TOEFL testing center.

 Please send your application documents to:

 All applicants will be contacted via email upon receipt of the official online application.
 At that point we create an individual file in our database.
-You will receive a Student ID number (included in the subject line of your e-mail) which you should include from that point onwards in all your correspondence with Webster University.
-Your Admissions Officer will be in contact with you regarding your application status.
+Your Admissions Officer will be in direct contact with you regarding your application status.

-Once you are accepted, you will receive an acceptance e-mail and a complete acceptance package will be sent per mail to you.
-Please make sure to state your correct and complete mailing address including your zip code, city and country etc on the application form including your phone number in case we need to send the acceptance package TNT Express.
-This acceptance package will include important information and visa application forms if needed.
+Once you are accepted, you will receive an acceptance e-mail and a complete acceptance package will be sent to you per post mail.
+Please make sure to state your correct and complete mailing address including your zip code, city and country etc. on the application form including your phone number (for TNT Express delivery).
+This acceptance package will include important information and visa application forms as needed.

 If you have any further questions, please contact the Admissions Office.

-We are looking forward to have you join Webster University Vienna!
+We are looking forward to have you join Webster Vienna in future!